 Harris’ journal is more single-minded.
 To him, people were “robots” conned into following a false social order — the same one that dared to judge him.
 “I have something only me and V [Klebold] have, SELF AWARENESS,” he wrote a year before the attack.

 Other people didn’t think for themselves and would never survive a “Doom Test,” Harris thought.
 A Final Solution, like that of the Nazis, was what would save the world: “Natural Selection” — the same message printed on his shirt during the shooting.

 Often, Harris’ cruelty was unfocused and not tied to any particular slight.
 It was compulsive.
-In addition to hating human beings, loving Nazis, and wanting to “Kill Mankind,” in an entry from November of 1998, he describes his fantasies of raping girls from his school, stating, “I want to grab some weak little freshman and just tear them apart like a fucking wolf. show them who is god.”
+In addition to hating human beings, loving Nazis, and wanting to “Kill Mankind,” in an entry from November of 1998, he describes his fantasies, stating, “I want to grab some weak little freshman and just tear them apart like a fucking wolf. show them who is god.”

 In a presentation to a conference of psychologists years after the shooting, Dwayne Fusilier of the FBI presented his belief that, based on his homicidal fantasies, skill at lying, and lack of remorse, “Eric Harris was a budding young psychopath.”
 In response, one of the participants raised an objection, “I think he was a full-blown psychopath.”
 A number of other psychologists agreed.

 Preparing For “Judgement Day” At Columbine High School

 For a year before the Columbine shooting, Harris dedicated himself to building dozens of explosives: pipe bombs and “crickets” made from CO2 canisters.
 He looked into making napalm, and at one point tried to recruit Chris Morris into what he had planned for these explosives — playing it off as a joke when the other refused.